aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 - **2006** — Indefinitely postponed.
 Xbox 360 and PS3 are arriving.
 Ghost targets Xbox, PS2, and GameCube — already obsolete hardware.
 - **2014** — Mike Morhaime quietly uses the word "cancelled."

 In February 2020, a build from Nihilistic's era leaked online: a functional Xbox prototype and a broken PC debug executable (`Star_d.exe`), with working levels, models, and character data — debug symbols still partially intact.
-Being a development build, all assets sit unpacked as loose files on disk rather than bundled into `.nob` archives.
-Every model, texture, map, and template file is immediately browsable without writing an unpacker first.
+Since it's a development build, all the assets sit unpacked as loose files on disk rather than bundled into `.nob` archives.
+Every model, texture, map, and template file is right there — no unpacker needed.

 The leak only covers the Xbox and D3D8 codebase.
 PS2 and GameCube ports were reportedly in development, and it would be fascinating to see how those were implemented — radically different hardware, likely a fair amount of duplicated effort solving the same problems on each platform.
 But for now, Xbox is what we have.